We’re painting a new picture of Singleton and the canvas is our streets and laneways in the town centre.

 If you have visited one of our Living Laneways activations, tell us what you thought.
 Leave feedback at https://mysay.is/LivingLaneways

-We’re transforming Burns Lane into a creative canvas designed for you to stop and interact.
-Live music, art installations and other interactive activities are all on the calendar for the three-month long activation, breathing energy and life into the CBD.
+We transformed Burns Lane into a creative canvas designed for you to stop and interact.
+Live music, art installations and other interactive activities were all on the calendar for the three-month long activation culminating in Firelight, breathing energy and life into the CBD.
+Artist Bronte Naylor converted the road surface into an epic mural artwork before we bring in more seating and planter boxes were used to create zones for people to stop and interact in.

 TRE BELLA LANEWAY

-Singleton artist Sally Hinchcliffe and St Catherine’s Catholic College year 12 graduate Altheya Agena have joined forces to create a 15m mural to activate this important laneway off John Street in Singleton's town centre.
+Singleton artist Sally Hinchcliffe supported by St Catherine’s Catholic College year 12 graduate Altheya Agena created a 15m mural to activate this important laneway off John Street in Singleton's town centre.

 Photos + Video - James Fox Creative